davidc6/exploring_rust/rust-notes/concurrency.md

 #### Memory ordering (Memory consistency)

 A computer memory model is how a computer architecture determines what memory guarantees it will provide to an application.
+Memory models vary by processor type.
+There are instructions that computer architectures provide instructions that can force any changes in memory to be propagate to other processors.
+This will ensure that memory modifications are visible to threads running on other processors.
 There are two memory categories:

 1. Strongly ordered.
 Memory modifications on one processor is visible to all other processors.
 2. Weak ordered.
 Memory modifications on one processor maybe not be visible to other processors.